wrightrocket/webhook.site/api.markdown

 **POST** `/token`

-A token is a container for requests.
-You can create as many as you want.
-They expire after about a week, deleting all requests, too.
-A token corresponds to a Webhook.site URL.
+A token is a container for requests, and corresponds to a Webhook.site URL.

+If there's no incoming requests for about a week, and the token is not upgraded to premium, the token is automatically deleted along with any other data.

 #### Request